 - Crimp and heat shrink correctly sized ring terminals to the black wires from the lights.
 Rout and connect them to a negative bus bar.

 - Add a correctly sized fuse to the fuse block fuse.

-Wiring More Than 2 Underwater Boat Lights
+Wiring More Than 2 Underwater Lights for Boats

 Two single color underwater boat lights can be wired using only wire and a few connectors.
 However, three or more single color lights are much easier to install when using a power distribution box such as the SCM-PD-Relay-4 or SCM-PD.
 Your wiring will stay neat and dry with fewer problems.